WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_axxiaarm.README.md

     $ saveenv
     $ boot

+    NOET: The USB Host of AXM5516 is CI13612A EHCI USB 2.0 Host controller, if the USB stick is 2.0, the access of the storage will be very slow.
+    As a workaround, use SanDisk USB 3.x stick will be much faster

 ## Install a package
 Because dnf can't upgrade kernel on the ostree image, so run the following command to ensure kernel is up to date and reboot, this action is only needed